-One of the core time sinks of iteration speed is the time it takes to build and deploy changes to the Meta Quest headset for testing.
-To reduce the time spent doing this, we have highlighted some best practices.
-Some of these practices might require some modifications to your project.
+One of the largest time sinks in the development cycle is building and deploying changes to the Meta Quest headset for testing.
+The following best practices can help reduce this time.
+Some of these practices might require modifications to your project.

 Link

 Link is a useful and fast way to iterate on a project.
-With a headset connected to your computer, you can play in Unreal Editor and get the results directly in the headset as well as take in the inputs from the device.
+With a headset connected to your computer, you can play in Unreal Editor and get the results directly in the headset while receiving input from the device.
 This is useful in cases where the changes are device-independent, such as logical code changes, asset positioning, and asset updates.
 The situations where it might not be beneficial are when iterating on elements that are device dependent, like shaders and rendering, or logic that is specific to the device.

 Sometimes, it is necessary to deploy and test the project on the device.
 For example, platform-specific features, game performance, and graphics all benefit from on-device testing.